sysbes/zabbix-adaptec/README.md

 # zabbix-adaptec
-Monitoring Adapcec controller in Zabbix
+Monitoring Adapcec controller in Windows (Hyper-V Core) in Zabbix

+Template include All info about controller:
+Status, Logical Device 0 - satus, Physical Device from 0 to 5 state and S.M.A.R.T. warnings, S/N of devices.

 Dowload https://github.com/sysbes/zabbix-adaptec/archive/master.zip